 Emma’s talent in her chosen field was clear throughout her undergraduate studies.
 In 2021, she became the first awardee of the Philip Kelly Teva Excellence Undergraduate Scholarship, which aims to support excellent undergraduate students during their time at SETU.
 It’s this moment that she cites as one of the highlights of her time at the University, “I was thrilled to be the first person to receive the award.
 Another more personal highlight was the stipend – which allowed me to buy a laptop!
 It takes the pressure off when you aren't depending on school computers to write all your assignments!”

 SETU’s BSc (Hons) in Pharmaceutical Science is built to prepare students for real-life employment in the pharma industry.
-One key pillar of the programme is its final year project.
+One key pillar of the programme is its final-year project.
 This element became the culmination of Emma’s expanding knowledge base.
-Titled "Extraction and application of nanocellulose as an excipient in nasal spray drug formulations”, her research sought to design a set of experiments to asses the possibility of tailoring a formulation based on spray area.
+Titled "Extraction and application of nanocellulose as an excipient in nasal spray drug formulations”, her research sought to design a set of experiments to assess the possibility of tailoring a formulation based on spray area.
 It won the Science Undergraduate Research Experience (SURE) award for Best Poster Spotlight Presentation at an award ceremony in October.

 Now working as a research developer at Teva Pharmaceuticals in Waterford city after graduating from SETU with a first-class honours in BSc (Hons) in Pharmaceutical Science, Emma notes that while she’s delighted with what she’s achieved academically during her time at SETU, she’s proud of “going back to university as a mature student.”